Harriethw/dreamnet/documentation/2_DIY_network.md

 Restart your server after confirming a few things:

-TODO: tidy up this
-Your server is set to automatically connect to the correct wifi, all other wifi networks are disabled from automatically connecting or forgotten.
+* Your server is set to automatically connect to the correct wifi, all other wifi networks are disabled from automatically connecting or forgotten.
-Your services are all set to automatically start, reboot your server and navigate to them to see if they work automatically.
+* Your services are all set to automatically start, reboot your server and navigate to them to see if they work automatically.
 If not go back and check if you enabled them.

-Then you can reboot the server, then use another computer or your phone to connect to your new guest wifi and see if the captive portal brings you to your hugo landing page, then to all of your new services.
+Then you can reboot the server, then use another computer or your phone to connect to your new guest wifi and see if the captive portal brings you to your hugo landing page.

 And you've done it!
 Users who connect to your wifi should now be served our lovely website, or if they try to navigate to a site it should redirect to the one you've created.